 What Is Raise Your Visibility & Value All About?

 Research tells us that how we define something dictates the activities we subscribe to it.
 There is a famous example from the turn of the 19th century that illustrates this point.
 In an effort to change how the public perceived his company, the president of a railroad company declared, “We are not a train company – we are a transportation company!”
 Suddenly, by viewing his organization as a provider of transportation and not just an owner of trains, he created new customer perspectives and business opportunities.

 How do you know if your organization has a performance management system?
-I think you know, as your body is already starting to shudder.
-Once a year, your boss is thrust into the dreaded “performance management cycle” and required to complete numerous performance appraisals.
-As he rushes to complete his appraisals en masse the Sunday night before the appraisals are due, his ratings are influenced by the rankings and bell-curve pre-established by your organization.
+Once a year, your boss is thrust into the dreaded “performance management cycle.”
+There he is required to complete numerous performance appraisals.
+Many managers rush to complete their appraisals en masse the Sunday night before the appraisals are due.
+While most of their ratings are influenced by the rankings and bell-curve pre-established by the organization.
 Upon the completion of an exhausting approval process, he finally schedules a meeting with you.
 Following the meeting, you rush back to your cubicle, call your significant other and exclaim, “I got a 3.5 on collaboration!”